 If you are looking for which group could produce the most goals, Group H appears to be the standout.

-Spain’s matches against Cape Verde and Saudi Arabia have the potential to be high-scoring, especially given Spain’s attacking style and the quality of players such as Yamal and Mikel Oyarzabal.
+Spain’s matches against Cape Verde and Saudi Arabia have the potential to be high-scoring, especially given Spain’s attacking style and the quality of players such as Yamal and Oyarzabal.

 Group J is another strong option because Argentina face Algeria, Austria and Jordan, while Group I could produce goals for both France and Norway against Iraq and Senegal.